 - Cloud services are a low-cost option for visual recognition and natural language processing.

 - AI can help to intelligently structure large volumes of data before analysis.

-- AI will become widespread for IoT industrial use cases related to fault management and process optimization.
+- AI will become widespread for IoT industrial Applications related to fault management and process optimization.